- PGP Keys

 been in the IT industry since the early Nineties, specializing in

 Information Security since the late Nineties.
-He spent a lot of that time
+He spent some of that time

-working as a consultant but is now a Senior Security Engineer for BT MSS
+working as a consultant and about 12 years as a Senior Security Engineer for BT MSS

 Mr. Vossen has worked with DOS, Windows, UNIX, VMS and AS/400